Cold weather is here, and at times like this it’s important to keep yourself, and the people around you – warm, safe and well.

-- Road gritting– updates on where and when gritters are out in Telford & Wrekin.
+- Road gritting – Check for updates on where and when gritters are out in Telford & Wrekin.

-- Get Ready for Winter– Met Office advice and information of the dangers posed by winter weather and provide tips and advice on how to minimise its impact.
+- Get Ready for Winter – Met Office advice and information of the dangers posed by winter weather.
+Get tips and advice on how to minimise its impact.

 - Winter advice for older people– advice and information from Age UK.

 - Travel updates– travel updates from Highways England.

 - School closures– updates of any school closures in Telford & Wrekin.

 - Driving in snow– Advice from the RAC to prepare yourself before embarking on a journey in the snow.

 You can notify Maninplace on 01952 248248 24/7 if you have concerns about anyone who is sleeping rough.
 They offer advice and support based on an individuals’ needs.

 Locally, the YMCA, STAY and Maninplace are key charities who who all support rough sleepers and the homeless.
 A donation can be made that is divided equally between the three charities.